 If you don't have fluency, you would be more conscious about reading the text properly and try as much as possible to read the text quicker.
 If you do that, your brain would have less scope to store the information in your brain.

 You would even miss different fragments of information.
 Such actions would hinder you from grasping the gist of the text.
 So, the ultimate purpose of gathering information would get the hit.
+You can try developing your vocabulary to become a fluent reader.

 I think you can picture the importance of fluency in reading by now.